-VQE also provides three web browser-based tools: VQE Channel Provisioning Tool (VCPT), VQE-S Application Monitoring Tool (AMT) and VQE Client Configuration Delivery Server (VCDS) AMT.
+VQE also provides three web browser-based tools: VQE Channel Provisioning Tool (VCPT), VQE-S Application Monitoring Tool (AMT), and VQE Client Configuration Delivery Server (VCDS) AMT.

-- VQE Channel Provisioning Tool is an optional channel-provisioning utility to aid with the channel lineup configuration required by both the VQE Server and VQE Client.
-The channel information is in Session Description Protocol (SDP) format.
-VQE Channel Provisioning Tool sends the channel information to the VQE Servers and VQE Client Configuration Delivery Servers.
-The VQE Client Configuration Delivery Servers provide the channel lineup or network configuration to the VQE Clients on the set-top boxes. - VQE-S Application Monitoring Tool is a browser-based GUI that displays configuration, status, and statistics on the VQE-S processes, the channel lineup, Unicast Retransmission, Rapid Channel Change, Ethernet interfaces, and VQE-S RTCP Exporter.
-VQE-S Application Monitoring Tool also allows you to configure debugging and logging facilities. - VCDS Application Monitoring Tool is a browser-based GUI that displays configuration, status, and statistics on the VCDS and VQE Tools server.
-VCDS Application Monitoring Tool also allows you to configure debugging and logging facilities.
+- VCPT is an optional channel-provisioning utility to aid with the channel lineup configuration required by both the VQE-S and the VQE-C. The channel information is in Session Description Protocol (SDP) format.
+The VCPT sends the channel information to the VQE-Ss and VCDSs.
+The VCDS servers provide the channel lineup or network configuration to the VQE-Cs on the STBs. - VQE-S AMT is a browser-based GUI that displays configuration, status, and statistics on the VQE-S processes, the channel lineup, Unicast Retransmission, RCC, Ethernet interfaces, and VQE-S RTCP Exporter.
+The VQE-S AMT also allows you to configure debugging and logging facilities. - VCDS AMT is a browser-based GUI that displays configuration, status, and statistics on the VCDS and VQE Tools server.
+The VCDS AMT also allows you to configure debugging and logging facilities.

-VQE Server and VQE Channel Provisioning Tool are bundled software and hardware solutions.
-VQE Server and VQE Channel Provisioning Tool run on separate Cisco Content Delivery Engine 110 (CDE110) appliances.
-A typical network might consist of multiple CDE110s hosting VQE Server and one or two CDE110s hosting VQE Channel Provisioning Tool, VCDS Application Monitoring Tool, and VQE Client Configuration Delivery Server.
+The VQE-S and the VCPT are bundled software and hardware solutions.
+The VQE-S and the VCPT run on separate Cisco CDE appliances.
+A typical network might consist of multiple CDEs hosting the VQE-S and one or two CDEs hosting the VCPT, the VCDS AMT, and the VCDS.

-Lookaside Mode and the Cisco CDE110
+Lookaside Mode and the Cisco CDE

-The VQE-S software functions in lookaside mode where the VQE Server is not directly in the video data path.
+The VQE-S software functions in lookaside mode where the VQE-S is not directly in the video data path.
 Lookaside mode has these advantages:

-- If the Cisco CDE110 appliance or VQE-S software should fail, there is no loss of IPTV service to the customer. - Because no multicast forwarding is provided by VQE-S, more IPTV customers can be serviced by each VQE-S instance. - The number of Cisco CDE110 appliances hosting VQE-S can be easily scaled up as subscriber count and the demand for VQE services increase.
+- If the Cisco CDE appliance or the VQE-S software should fail, there is no loss of IPTV service to the customer. - Because no multicast forwarding is provided by the VQE-S, more IPTV customers can be serviced by each VQE-S instance. - Number of Cisco CDE appliances hosting the VQE-S can be easily scaled up as subscriber count and the demand for VQE services increase.

-The Cisco Content Delivery Engine 110 is a standalone, carrier-hardened appliance running the Linux operating system.
-The Cisco CDE110 is NEBS-compliant and suitable for central office lights-out locations.
-The Cisco CDE110 comes with the required software pre-installed: VQE Server or VQE Channel Provisioning Tool, Linux, Apache web server, and other software.
+The Cisco CDE is a standalone, carrier-hardened appliance running the Linux operating system.
+The Cisco CDE is NEBS-compliant and suitable for central office lights-out locations.
+The Cisco CDE comes with the required software preinstalled: VQE-S or VCPT, Linux, Apache web server, and other software.